German Work Permit – Blue Card

 If 4.2 motherboard is insufficient: ZAB Statement of Comparability (official comparison document)

-If your university/diploma is not available in the anabin (German university registration system) or is not in the appropriate status, an alternative is the ZAB (Central Office for Foreign Education) through a Statement of Comparability .
-This document officially compares your foreign university diploma within the German education system and can be used as proof of "diploma comparison" in visa/Blue Card applications. (zab.kmk.org)
+If your university/diploma is not available in the anabin (German university registration system) or is not in the appropriate status, an alternative is to obtain a Statement of Comparability through the ZAB (Central Office for Foreign Education) .
+This document officially compares your foreign university diploma within the German education system and can be used as proof of "diploma comparison" in visa/Blue Card applications. ( zab.kmk.org )

 Practical information provided by the Anerkennung portal: